 In addition to its teaching function, the Faculty of Dentistry has a major commitment to dental research.
-In this connection, it is important to realize that dental research is carried out only in the Faculties of Dentistry at a few large universities; there is virtually no research by private industry or government bodies.
 The Faculty has a long tradition of research and is now not only the foremost dental research centre in Canada but also has established a well-earned international reputation.
-It currently attracts about \$8,000,000 annually in research funds and some of the staff has earned international distinction.

-Major research areas in the Faculty include multidisciplinary approaches in the field of biomaterials, dental implantology, facial pain, growth and development, and periodontal physiology.
-Most, if not all, teachers in the Faculty are also involved in research.
+Areas of research strength and future growth in the Faculty include multidisciplinary approaches in the fields of biomaterials, connective and mineralized tissue biology, dental public health, education research, microbiology, oral pathology and cancer, pain and neuroscience, and wound healing.
 Each year, with the support of the Canadian Institutes of Health Research, a limited number of research scholarships are available to enable students to work through the summer months in the research laboratories.
 Students awarded such scholarships report the results of their work at research seminars.